 This play cleaning set is a win, win!
 Kids love it and it helps knock out some dusting!

 Jungle magnetic play scene:

-A great portable thing to bring to restaurants, in the car, etc to keep them busy!
-It says for ages 3+ but I know June would love it now!
-The little magnetic board pops up and then folds flat into the box for fun pretend play anywhere.
+A fun toy that is easily portable, so it’s a perfect screen-free alternative for restaurants, in the car, etc to keep them busy!
+The little magnetic board pops up for pretend play anywhere and and then folds flat into the box for easy storage!

 Cutting Board and Safe Wooden Knife for Kids:

 If you’re searching for a fun gift for a budding little chef, Montessori kitchen sets are a great idea.
 I got June this set when we bought her toddler tower (linked further down) and it’s been great!